aarnithN/chess_engine_eval/README.md

 ### Usage

 1. press 't' on keyboard to change the theme of the board
-2. press 'r' on keyboard to restart
+2. press 'r' on keyboard to restart the game
-3. press 'c' on keyboard to play against engine
+3. press 'c' on keyboard to play against the engine

 ### Limitations/future optimizations